 Keith is the partner-in-charge of DHG Healthcare’s planning and finance team.
 He has more than 30 years of experience in the healthcare industry.
 He leads a practice of business and financial advisory services such as strategic planning, financial forecasting, market demand analysis, third party reimbursement, operational audits and systems review.
 He has been a key participant in more than 100 continuing care retirement community (CCRC) development projects, including startup communities, existing campus repositioning and obligated group financings.
 Keith has conducted financial analyses of merger and acquisition transactions and financing structures to include valuations, due diligence, economic and market feasibility analyses for proposed and existing healthcare and other retirement housing projects.
 Prior to joining Dixon Hughes Goodman, Keith worked for a Big Four accounting firm as a consultant in the long-term care industry and as an auditor for a Medicare Intermediary.
 Keith is a member of AICPA and LeadingAge.
 He is an accomplished presenter on topics affecting acute care facilities, skilled nursing providers and home health agencies.
 Keith holds a B.S. degree in accounting from Ball State University.

 Brian Septon is a consulting actuary at The Terry Group in Chicago.
+The Terry Group provides consulting and litigation support services in the areas of pensions and health insurance.
 Brian advises private and public-sector organizations on retirement, investment and healthcare management issues.
 Over the last decade, Brian’s work has focused heavily on evaluating, communicating and managing pension and healthcare risks.
 Brian is on the Board of the University of Chicago’s Center for Municipal Finance, The Civic Federation and the Illinois Crohn’s & Colitis Foundation.
 He is a member of the Economic Club of Chicago and a Fellow of the Society of Actuaries.
 Brian has a degree in actuarial science from The University of Illinois.

 Betsy C. Shelton is the Director of Research and Senior Portfolio Manager of Charles Fish Investments, Inc. (“CFI”), a fixed income investment manager specializing in separately managed accounts with an emphasis on municipal bonds.
 Betsy joined the firm in 1996 and over the past twenty plus years has held a varied of management positions including Chief Compliance Officer, Director of Research, and Senior Portfolio Manager.
 Her current responsibilities include the oversight of CFI’s credit assessment and monitoring practices, performance of impact analyses of regulatory, judicial and legislative issues, maintenance of CFI’s extensive credit database, and the monthly valuation of over 1500 client security holdings.
 Ms. Shelton currently serves on the Board of Governors for the NFMA and is a member of its strategic planning committee.
 Betsy is also actively involved as an instructor and contributor to Fixed Income Academy (FIA), an online educational firm dedicated to the training and continuing education of governmental.
 She is currently a member of the California Society of Municipal Analysts (CSMA), Southern California Compliance Group (SCCG), and UCI Center for Investment and Wealth Management (CIWM).
 Betsy previously served as a member of the Municipal Securities Rulemaking Board’s (MSRB) 2015 Investor Advisory Group and is a former MSRB arbitrator.
 Prior to joining CFI, Ms. Shelton was held the position of Vice President of Trading and Institutional Sales at Bateman Eichler, Hill Richards, Inc., Security Pacific Bank Trust Department, First Boston Corporation and Dean Witter Morgan Stanley.
 Ms. Shelton holds a degree in economics from the University of Redlands and a paralegal certificate from UCI.